IN THIS ARTICLE

 Patient Comment Read 1 Comment

 Dandruff is generally fairly easy to diagnose.
 A medical professional can usually identify dandruff by looking at the rash and asking questions about how it appeared.

-In rare instances, highly atypical cases may require more exams and tests including skin scrapings, microscopic evaluation, blood tests, and skin biopsies.
+In rare instances, highly atypical cases may require more exams and tests including skin scrapings for, microscopic evaluation, and skin biopsies.
 A health care practitioner may scrape some scales off the rash and look at them under the microscope to make sure the rash is not caused by a fungus.
-A very small piece of skin may be taken (a biopsy) for microscopic examination to exclude other causes like psoriasis, lupus, and skin diseases.
+A very small piece of skin may be taken (a biopsy) for microscopic examination to exclude other causes like psoriasis, lupus, and other skin diseases.

 Other possible conditions that may have similar signs and symptoms are:

 Please describe your experience with dandruff.